Description

-Birria tacos have taken the food world by storm.
-They consist of tender, slow-braised meat (traditionally goat, but often beef) in a rich, flavorful chili-infused broth.
-The meat is then shredded and served in tortillas that have been dipped in the top layer of fat from the broth and pan-fried until crispy.
-The tacos are often served with a side of the broth (consommé) for dipping.
-It’s a messy, incredibly delicious, and deeply satisfying meal.
+Birria tacos have taken the food world by storm, and for good reason.
+This recipe involves slow-cooking beef in a rich, flavorful broth of dried chilies and spices until it is fall-apart tender.
+The tortillas are then dipped in the fat-skimmed top layer of the broth (the "consomé"), filled with the shredded beef and cheese, and fried until crispy.
+The tacos are served with a side of the remaining consomé for dipping.
+It’s a messy, incredibly delicious, and deeply satisfying taco experience.

 Prep Time